Call us on

-I am a Partner in the Medical Negligence department in the London office and head up one of the teams.
-As well as managing the team, I have a caseload of high value complex medical negligence cases, the majority of which relate to birth injuries.
-I act for a lot of children with cerebral palsy and investigate whether or not their condition was caused by any negligence at around the time of their birth.
+I am a Partner specialising in Medical Negligence, with a focus in birth injuries.
+I head up one of the teams in our London office and also have a caseload of high value complex medical negligence cases.
+I act for a lot of children with cerebral palsy, investigating whether or not their condition was caused by negligence when they were born.

 "Very confident and capable" - Chambers & Partners 2016

 Auriana Griffiths is "highly intelligent, innovative and targeted" - Legal 500 2015